 - Your face is your newborn's favorite toy.
-He/she watches your face up close and is happy when you are near. - Use simple things around the house as toys. - Things with bright colors, different textures, and different sounds that are around the house make the best toys.
+They watch your face up close and are happy when you are near. - Use simple things around the house as toys. - Things with bright colors, different textures, and different sounds that are around the house make the best toys.

-- Young toddlers still need help with pretending. - Playing pretend leads to creativity and better language skills, and builds cooperation. - Helping you with simple chores is fun and builds confidence.
+- Young toddlers still need help with pretending. - Playing pretend leads to creativity and better language skills and builds cooperation. - Helping you with simple chores is fun and builds confidence.